arielchuri/emergentobjects/parts/neopixel/neopixel.md

 A large number of Neopixels could use a lot of power and require changes to your circuit.

 You can use the neopixel library from Adafruit to control your neopixels.
-Download the library ([circuitPython Library Bundle](https://circuitpython.org/librarieshttps://circuitpython.org/libraries)) and copy the _neopixel.py_ file to your Pico's _lib_ folder.
+Download the library.
+This page has a link to the _latest release_ ([circuitPython Library Bundle]( https://docs.circuitpython.org/projects/bundle/en/stable/ )).
+Copy the _neopixel.py_ file to your Pico's _lib_ folder.

 ![Circuit diagram of neopixel](neopixel_circuit.png)